ErstonGreatman/discord-ffxiv-greabot/README.md

 ## A Discord Bot for FFXIV Roleplayers
 ### haurchebot-ffxiv-discord

+## Note: Need to update for `slash commands`.
+Since this is still in its infancy, will probably rebuild with a bot starter template.

 ### What is this?
 HaurcheBot is a bot for Discord to support FFXIV roleplayers.
 It currently has basic data-fetching features but is planned to include support for RP resources such as linking Lodestone profiles, carrd.co/RefSheet integration and more.